Professional reference for the building trades · tradeconvert.pro · NIST Verified

 Standard wall covering spreads based on paint textures.

-If a gallon of paint covers a fraction of a wall, how many quarts of paint are needed for the entire wall?
+A common estimating hurdle on the job site is breaking down fractional coverage into actual cans of paint you can buy.
+For example, if a gallon of paint covers a fraction of a wall, how many quarts of paint are needed for the entire wall?
+Because there are exactly 4 quarts in a gallon, we can easily extrapolate the math:

-• If 1 gallon of paint covers 1/2 (half) of a wall, you need 2 gallons, which equals 8 quarts of paint for the entire wall.
+• If 1 gallon covers half (1/2) of a wall, you need 2 gallons total.
+This equals exactly 8 quarts of paint for the entire wall.